Seikphyu Township: Economy

 Agriculture is the major economy of the township.
 Onion from Seikphyu Township is famous in onion market of Myanmar.
 Onion is grown along the sandbank of Yaw River from December to April.

 Secret projects

-The State Peace and Development Council is constructing 2 secret nuclear suspected military projects on the northern side of Seikphyu Township along with other secret projects in Mindon, Padan, Pwintbyu, Sidoktaya, Salin, Pakkoku, Laung Shay (in Saw Township) and Saw Townships.
-Actually, the sites in Seikphyu Township are 2 factories for the production of military weapons and are not the nuclear projects.
+The State Peace and Development Council is constructing 2 secret suspected nuclear military projects on the northern side of Seikphyu Township along with other secret projects in Mindon, Padan, Pwintbyu, Sidoktaya, Salin, Pakkoku, Laung Shay (in Saw Township) and Saw Townships.
+Actually, the sites in Seikphyu Township are 2 factories for the production of military weapons and are not nuclear projects.